Vayots Dzor, Armenia: Noravank, Jermuk, Areni Wine and the Most Scenic Roads in the Country

 Travel Tips for Visiting Vayots Dzor

-• wear comfortable shoes for monasteries and uneven terrain
+• wear comfortable shoes for uneven terrain

 Conclusion